 What does all this stock market volatility mean for investors?

-These levels of price changes can be scary, even for experienced investors, but it’s important to remember that investing is a long-term pursuit.
+The levels of market movements seen recently can be scary, even for experienced investors, but it’s important to remember that investing is a long-term pursuit.

 These (very) short-term sell offs or spikes should be less scary in that context.
 The value of compounding is huge and shouldn’t be underestimated, so don’t be put off by short-term noise.